pyinfra-dev/pyinfra/docs/contributing.md

 ## Documentation

-Documentation changes should be made in the [https://github.com/pyinfra-dev/pyinfa](pyinfra git repository) - the repository `docs.pyinfra.com` should not be changed, it contains build artifacts.
+Documentation changes should be made in the [pyinfra git repository](https://github.com/pyinfra-dev/pyinfa) - the repository `docs.pyinfra.com` should not be changed, it contains build artifacts.

 ### Generate Documentation